betajs/betajs-dynamics/docsrc/tutorials/ba-tap.md

 #### Example 3:

-Will also call an alert pop-up
+Will call an alert pop-up

 ```html
 <div class="some_class" ba-tap="some_function()">